 1. Target your ideal reader

 When you wrote your book, you would have thought about your ideal readers, who they are, what genres they like, and the other authors they probably read.
-Get as detailed as you can about your readers.
+Continue to be as detailed as you can about your readers.
 Create a few avatars and imagine their home life, where they shop, their education and lifestyle.
 This will help you identify physical places to have a presence (e.g. a stall) and online spaces to advertise or appear on.

 2. Go where your reader likes to spend their time

-Knowing this type of information will help identify where to promote your books effectively.
+Perhaps your audience is young women with small disposable incomes who like cosmetic events, getting freebies and spending a lot of time on TikTok.
+Knowing this type of information will help identify where to grow an audience and promote your book effectively.
 If you decide to pay for ads, you’ll know which platform to invest in.

 Offer to appear as a guest on social media lives (e.g. Facebook, Instagram).
 You can also offer to appear as a guest on podcasts (choose ones your ideal readers are likely to subscribe to).
 There are handy platforms you can join where podcasters can find you and vice versa.
 Check out https://podcastguests.com/, but Google will bring up more.
 (Also read John Esperian’s post on how to be a good podcast guest: https://espirian.co.uk/podcast-guest/.)
-You can also offer to write as a guest blogger on sites that you like to read and where your readers can also find you.

 5. Make sure your promotion explains that you offer a solution to a problem